 Retreat teachings and practices will be taught in English.

 Live translation will be available in Spanish, Portuguese, and Russian.
+Written only translations will be available in German.
 We are currently working on other securing translators for other languages and will update here as we receive additional commitments.

 All recordings will be made available to registered participants.

 Registrants can choose the following options: $75, $100, and $125.
 There is also an option to enter a greater or lesser amount.
 Financial hardship need not prevent practitioners from attending teachings.
 If your situation warrants it, please pay any amount you can comfortably afford by typing that in the box that says “Other Amount”.

 Registration for Part 1 is over.